mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-workflow.md

 * `make nuke` wipes your local environment back to a completely fresh start.
 * `make package` creates packages for distributing your builds and puts them in the `./dist` directory.
 First you will need to run `make build` and `make build-client`.

+If you would like to run the development environment without Docker you can set the `MM_NO_DOCKER` environment variable.
+If you do this, you will need to set up your own database and any of the other services needed to run Mattermost.

 ### Running Only Specific Server Unit Tests

 Running every single unit test takes a lot of time while making changes, so you can run a subset of the serverside unit tests by using the following: